OpenLoadFlow

 These parameters are used to identify if Newton-Raphson has converged to an unrealistic state.
 For any component where a bus voltage is solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.

-The default values are 0.5 and 1.5.
+The default values are 0.5 and 1.5 and they must be greater or equal to 0.

 reactiveRangeCheckMode